-The IIF Creator converts worksheet data into IIF files for import into QuickBooks.
-As an Excel add in it integrates with and use used from within.
+The IIF Transaction Creator converts worksheet data into IIF files for import into QuickBooks.
+It integrates with and is used from within Excel.

-To use the IIF Transaction Creator, arrange your data in simple row/column layouts on a spreadsheet.
-Several layout options are supported including a simple single-row layout and a more complex multi-row layout that resembles a QuickBooks Journal report.
-Examples are available from the IIF Creator’s menu and can be used as templates.
+To use the IIF Transaction Creator, arrange your data in row/column layouts on a spreadsheet.
+Several layout options are supported including a simple single-row layout and more complex multi-row layouts that resemble a QuickBooks Journal report.
+Examples are available from the IIF Transaction Creator’s menu and can be used as templates.

 The IIF Transaction Creator includes examples for the various supported transactions.
 You can access these from the Examples menu once the IIF Creator is installed.
 You can use these examples for all of the transaction types listed above.
 Examples can even be pulled directly from your QB file for review in Excel, so you can see how your accounting and other field values should look in Excel.

 We’ve also provided a few extras in the form of templates that you can use on their own or with the IIF Creator.
 See the template workbooks page for useful extended templates.
 Use these for additional ideas / different ways to use the IIF Creator.
 These specialized templates include an expense report, invoice, journal entry template, a depreciation calculator, and a loan payment calculator.